thisdougb/ansible-task-firewall/README.md

 # TODO
 The Ansible execution flow gets quite complicated around variables, conditionals, and includes.
 So I am still working on how to correctly parse the hierarchy of variables and includes.
 This means that a simple workaround for the 'contains drop' rule above is to store the command arg in a variable.
 This could be countered by disabling variables on certain arguments, but that's not good Ansible practice.

+I could forsee the snippet of policy for a particular action (if it exists) being sent over in the context with the task, to the remote.
+Once all vars/filters/etc are resolved, the action module could could simply run the policy arg checks, failing the task (before execution) if there was a violation.
+This would bring additional functionality, but would require a change to core.